Use external DNS from within EMK

 It's required to have those installed before beginning.

-The tutorial will be splitted into three parts:
+The tutorial will be split into three parts:

 Within EMK you can select a DNS domain, that can be specified to be attached to your cluster, for things like the API or Grafana dashboard.